 MATTERS is available to families with children ranging between the ages of 8 and early adulthood who are experiencing relationship difficulties and live in the local government areas of Banyule, Nillumbik, Whittlesea and Darebin.

 MATTERS is funded by The Department of Families, Housing, Community & Indigenous Affairs.

-Together In family therapy sessions Chris was able to describe to his mother the strain of being drawn into his parent’s conflicts he had felt over the past 2 years as well as his fear for his father’s wellbeing.
-Over a 3 month period of family sessions which included Anita’s younger son James (12 years) Chris developed ways to manage his anger and express his concerns with his mother and brother.
+Together in family therapy sessions, Chris was able to describe to his mother the strain of being drawn into his parents' conflicts he had felt over the past 2 years as well as his fear for his father’s wellbeing.
+Over a three month period of family sessions, which included Anita’s younger son James (12 years), Chris developed ways to manage his anger and express his concerns with his mother and brother.
 With the family’s permission the therapist was also able to engage with Sam to help repair the relationship between father and sons.